The Scrolls of Abadon: Development

 A pre-release version of the game was titled Hocus Pocus.

 Reception

 The game received mediocre reviews.
-Bill Kunkel reviewed the game for Electronic Games and was not impressed.
-He wrote: "there is no excuse, in this day and age, for a piece of software this poorly conceived and executed."
+Bill Kunkel reviewed the game for Electronic Games and was not impressed: "there is no excuse, in this day and age, for a piece of software this poorly conceived and executed."
 Zzap!64 was similarly critical in its review and gave the game an overall very poor 28%.
 Steve Panak was more lenient in his review for ANALOG Computing and stated: "Overall, the Scrolls of Abadon is an interesting game which you can play for a fair amount of time before mastering, the main problem being that there is little motivation to do so."